§ 5-65-10. Grounds for discipline — Injunctions.

 (7) That the registrant has violated state building codes.

 (8) That the registrant has made false or fraudulent statements on his or her application.

 (9) That a registrant has engaged in repeated acts in violation of this chapter and the board’s rules and regulations inclusive of substandard workmanship and any misuse of registration.

-(10) The board may take disciplinary action against a contractor who performed work or arranged to perform, while the registration was suspended, invalidated or revoked.
+(10) The board or office may take disciplinary action against a contractor who performed work, or arranged to perform work, while the registration was suspended, invalidated, or revoked.
 Deposits received by a contractor and ordered returned are not considered a monetary award when no services or supplies have been received.